If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Take Apart a Honeywell Fan

-2. Locate the screws on the back of the fan.
+2. Locate the screws securing the back grille or casing.

-2. Locate the screws on the control panel.
+2. Remove the screws securing the back panel or control console.

 • Time: 20 minutes